-Step Purpose Description 1 Provider Entity Registration The provider entity / organization must first register in the pan-European Data Factory.
+Step Purpose Description Registration Data Factory.
+In o own Identity Syste IAL, AAL, FAL lev the identity syste The provider entity / organization must first register in the pan-European Data Factory.
 In order to do that, the provider shall give details about its own Identity System / Identity Provider.
 The Identity System must fulfil IAL, AAL, FAL levels required by the pan-European Data Factory.
 Once the identity system of the provider has been verified, it becomes a federated identity system of the pan-European Data Factory 2 Service Offering Registration The provider is able to register a Service into the pan-European Data Factory service catalogue.
 3 Service Publication Once released, the service is published in the Service Catalogue that can be browsed by the consumers seeking for services 4 Consumer Entity Registration The consumer entity / organization must first register in the pan- European Data Factory.
 In order to do that, the consumer shall give details about its own and existing Identity System / Identity Provider.
 Once the identity system of the consumer has been verified, it becomes a federated identity system of the pan-European Data Factory 5 Service Access Request The consumer reaches the Identity & Access Management component of the service provider the consumer wants to reach out 6 Trust verification The consumer logs-in with its usual and pre-defined authentication mechanisms against his "home" Identity Provider.
 The Identity Provider forwards a set of attributes (Identity, Token, Timestamp) via assertions to the Identity & Access Management component of the service provider.
 The Identity & Access Management component will verify the attributes and determine the type of access authorization the consumer has based on specific roles.
 7 Grant / Deny Access The Access Management grants or denies access to the requested services after evaluating the passed consumer's attributes.